 “Axel.”
 His voice was a raw, guttural rumble.

 Axel responded with a polite nod in acknowledgment.
 “Beast.”

 “We want to make you an offer to join our cause.
-Axel, I know you were more than happy to keep your role as a ranger, but I’m thinking, now that you’re gonna be in the public eye, maybe you and Riley would consider becoming our ambassadors?
-You know, for the entire shifter community.”
+Axel, I know you were more than happy to keep your role as a ranger, but I’m thinking now that you’re gonna be in the public eye, maybe you and Riley would consider a more prominent role.”